GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 ### Developer switches

-As a developer, you may want to change Chrome autoplay policy behavior locally to test your website depending on user engagement.
+As a developer, you may want to change Chrome autoplay policy behavior locally to test your website for different levels of user engagement.

 - You can disable the autoplay policy entirely by using a [command line flag]:
   `chrome.exe --autoplay-policy=no-user-gesture-required`.
   This allows you to test your website as if user were strongly engaged with your site and playback autoplay would be always allowed.

-- You can also decide to make sure autoplay is never allowed by disabling MEI, applying autoplay policy to Web Audio, and whether sites with the highest overall MEI get playback autoplay by default for new users.
+- You can also decide to make sure autoplay is never allowed by disabling MEI.
+  You can also decide whether sites with the highest overall MEI get playback autoplay by default for new users.
 This can be done with flags: `chrome.exe --disable-features=PreloadMediaEngagementData, MediaEngagementBypassAutoplayPolicies`.